AMReX-Astro/Castro/docs_new/source/CastroSoftware.rst

    .tilebox().

--  When passing into the Fortran routine, we still use the index space of the entire  (including ghost cells), as seen in the abox construction.
+-  When passing into the Fortran routine, we still use the index space of the entire FArrayBox (including ghost cells), as seen in the abox construction.
 This is needed to properly dimension the array in Fortran.